treefrogframework/treefrog-framework/docs/user-guide/en/controller/json-xml-response.md

 ## Send the Contents of the Model in XML Format

-The way to send the contents of the model in XML format is not much different from the way we send in JSON format.
-Call one of the following methods:
+The way to send the content of the model in XML format is not much different from the way we send in JSON format.
+Call one of the following methods in order to achieve this:

 ```c++
  bool renderXml(const QDomDocument &document);